Dr. Maureen McSweeney

 Click here to e-mail (E-mail is not confidential.)

-• Home • Pain Management • Relaxation Techniques • Biofeedback • Art Therapy • Energy Psychology • Integrative Spirituality and Science • About Dr. McSweeney •
+Home • Pain Management • Relaxation Techniques • Biofeedback • EMDR • Somatic Experiencing • Art Therapy • Energy Psychology • Integrative Spirituality and Science • About Dr. McSweeney

 Biofeedback

-Biofeedback is a way to become aware of our body sensations in order to control them.
+Biofeedback is a way to become aware of our body sensations so as to learn to regulate them.
 "Bio" refers to basic body functions and "feedback" refers to making us aware of them.

-Until about 40 years ago, it was unimaginable that we could control basic body functions, such as temperature, blood pressure, and heart rate through our thoughts (although some meditative monks could).
-Now, instruments providing feedback make such control possible for the average person.
+Until about 50 years ago, it was unimaginable that we could influence basic body functions, such as temperature, blood pressure, and heart rate through our thoughts (although some meditative monks could).
+Now, instruments providing feedback make such self-regulation possible for the average person.

 For example, a simple instrument, a thermometer, can increase awareness of sensations so a patient with Raynaud's Disease (cold hands) can use thoughts to increase hand temperature and get confirming feedback when temperature reaches its desired level.